tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-16-best-friend-forever.markdown

 1. From the list of BFFs, construct a directed graph.
 1. Find all the simple cycles in the directed graph. *<- I lied, this is not simple.*
 1. Initialize max_length = -1.
-For each simple cyle:
+For each simple cycle:
    1. If cycle length is greater than 2, it is a candidate.
 Compare its length and update max_length if needed.
    1. If cycle length is equal to 2.
       1. Find the longest friends of friends chain that is connected to either kid in this cycle.
-      1. Find the path length, add to path_sum, and udpate max_length if needed.
+      1. Find the path length, add to path_sum, and update max_length if needed.

 Constructing the directed graph and finding cycles in steps 1-2 is done using [`networkx`](http://networkx.readthedocs.org/en/stable/) module, as shown below (together with plotting using `matlplotlib`).